 Subsea Technologies.
-We design and manufacture subsea capital equipment and specialty components, as well as applied products for subsea pipelines, and also provide a broad suite of complementary subsea technical services and rental items.
+We design and manufacture subsea capital equipment and specialty components, as well as applied products for subsea pipelines, and provide a broad suite of complementary subsea technical services and rental items.
 We have a core focus on the design and manufacture of remotely operated vehicle ("ROV") systems and other specialty subsea vehicles, as well as critical components of these vehicles.
-We believe that our vehicle and component brands are among the most respected in the industry.
 Many of our related technical services complement our vehicle offerings.
 We operate primarily from facilities in Houston, Texas; Kirkbymoorside and Great Yarmouth, England; Aberdeen, Scotland; Singapore and Brazil.